 The only other approved product that contains amifampridine (approved for an indication distinct and separate from that of FIRDAPSE) has 10 mg of 3,4-DAP freebase but also contains inactive ingredients, including magnesium stearate as well as colloidal silicon dioxide, dibasic calcium phosphate dihydrate, microcrystalline cellulose, and sodium starch glycolate.

-FIRDAPSE and RUZURGI® (amifampridine) contain the same active ingredient—amifampridine.
-An active ingredient is responsible for the medicine’s effect.
-FIRDAPSE contains 18.98 mg of amifampridine phosphate, which is the same 10 mg of amifampridine freebase found in RUZURGI, but it enters the bloodstream quickly and could make it feel different to patients who are used to amifampridine freebase.
-The amifampridine phosphate salt form of the active ingredient allows for longer stability at room temperature—so it never needs to be refrigerated at any point in its supply chain.
-Only FIRDAPSE is indicated for the treatment of adults with LEMS.
+FIRDAPSE and investigational amifampridine freebase, previously sold as RUZURGI®, contain the same active ingredient—amifampridine.
+An active ingredient is intended to provide the desired pharmaceutical effect.
+FIRDAPSE contains 18.98 mg of amifampridine phosphate, which is the same 10 mg of amifampridine freebase found in RUZURGI, but it enters the bloodstream quickly, which could make it feel different to patients who are used to amifampridine freebase.
+The amifampridine phosphate salt form of the active ingredient allows for improved stability at room temperature—so it never needs to be refrigerated at any point in its supply chain.
+Only FIRDAPSE is indicated for the treatment of patients with LEMS 6 years of age or older.

 There have been other treatments used for patients with Lambert-Eaton myasthenic syndrome (LEMS), but they have not been fully studied, reviewed by the FDA, or established in clinical trials as being effective.